 Since 2010, Maria has worked in education and has extended her expertise and experience to reconnecting all – small and big, with nature!
 Maria has stood as Council Member of ‘The Wild Network’, backbone to the award winning documentary ‘PROJECT WILD THING’ since 2013 and continues to be involved in an Advisory and Consultancy position with many leading green initiatives locally, nationally and internationally.

 In 2014 Maria worked with Patrick Harrison in setting up a Greenbow Forest School Leader Training at Ham Lands (Richmond) where over 200 new Leaders have been trained.
 She has extensive experience working with Nurseries, Primary and Secondary schools, Youth Centres and Universities, advising on and delivering Forest School for all ages.

-Richard can be found in the woods of Europe or England and is an experienced educational professional with an enduring passion for outdoor education.
+Richard can be found in woodlands across Europe and the UK and is an experienced educational professional with an enduring passion for outdoor education.
 He worked for many years in the classroom as a primary school teacher before swapping four walls for the magic of natural environments.
 Richard has a profound understanding of the theoretical and pedagogical underpinnings of Forest School, and the ways in which it can complement and work alongside mainstream education.

-Along with his role as a trainer at Greenbow, Richard works as a facilitator and consultant with forest schools, charities and schools - helping develop and deliver programmes that get people of all ages back into the great outdoors.
+Along with his role as a trainer at Greenbow, Richard works as a facilitator and consultant with forest schools, charities, schools and community groups - helping develop and deliver programmes that get people of all ages back into the great outdoors.

-A born Londoner, Richard has recently returned from a decade living in Catalunya, where he was influential in spreading the Forest School approach in Spain and beyond - both through the Level 3 trainings Greenbow have delivered there to the many programs he set up.
+A born Londoner, Richard has recently returned from a decade living in Catalunya, where he worked hard to spread the Forest School approach in Spain and beyond - both through the Level 3 trainings Greenbow have delivered there to the many programs he set up.